 - They’ve been overtaken by modeling amps (see below)

 An evolution of the solid state amp is known as the modeling amp, often called a ‘digital guitar amp’.
 These use computer circuitry to emulate (or ‘model’) the sound of some of the most famous and recognizable amps in the world.
 They’re lighter, more reliable – and if shop around, some modeling amps such as the Line 6 Spider V120 sound pretty good.

 Let’s say you want to play some 1960’s Bluesbreaker era Clapton sounding guitar, press a button and you have the sound of a Marshall stack.
 Or the next minute you want to play some Mark Knopfler sounding stuff through a VOX AC30, or some Carlos Santana through a Mesa Boogie.
-With many modeling amps you have presets for all these sounds and more.
-Sure, they don’t sound 100% like the real thing, but they might be close enough.
+Modeling amps have presets for all these sounds.

 - Access to sometimes hundreds of different amp models, inbuilt effects, and presets.